Hydrogen-cooled turbo generator: Design

-The use of gaseous hydrogen as a coolant is based on its properties, namely low density, high specific heat, and the highest thermal conductivity (at 0.168 W/(m·K)) of all gases; it is 7 to 10 times better at cooling than air.
+The use of gaseous hydrogen as a coolant is based on its low density, high specific heat, and the highest thermal conductivity (at 0.168 W/(m·K)) of all gases; it is 7 to 10 times better at cooling than air.
 Another advantage of hydrogen is its easy detection by hydrogen sensors.
 A hydrogen-cooled generator can be significantly smaller, and therefore less expensive, than an air-cooled one.
 For stator cooling, water can be used.

 Helium with a thermal-conductivity of 0.142 W/(m·K) was considered as coolant as well; however, its high cost hinders its adoption despite its non-flammability.

 Generally, three cooling approaches are used.
 For generators up to 60 MW, air cooling can be used.
 Between 60 and 450 MW hydrogen cooling is employed.
 For the highest power generators, up to 1800 MW, hydrogen and water cooling is used; the rotor is hydrogen-cooled, while the stator windings are made of hollow copper tubes cooled by water circulating through them.

 The generators produce high voltage; the choice of voltage depends on the tradeoff between demands of electrical insulation and handling high electric current.
 For generators up to 40 MVA, the voltage is 6.3 kV; large generators with power above 1000 MW generate voltages up to 27 kV; voltages between 2.3 and 30 kV are used depending on the size of the generator.
 The generated power is sent to a nearby step-up transformer, where it is converted to the electric power transmission line voltage (typically between 115 and 1200 kV).

 To control the centrifugal forces at high rotational speeds, the rotor diameter typically does not exceed 1.25 meters; the required large size of the coils is achieved by their length and so the generator is mounted horizontally.
 Two-pole machines typically operate at 3000 rpm for 50 Hz and 3600 rpm for 60 Hz systems, half of that for four-pole machines.